 REACH not only applies to industrial products but also to consumer products like cleaning products, paints and chemicals in articles such as clothes, furniture and electrical appliances.

 Additionally, REACH has introduced demands for more effective communication between suppliers and users of chemical substances.
 The manufacturers and importers of chemicals are required to communicate hazards and safe use of products to the users of chemicals, and the users are required to only use the chemicals in the ways that the manufacturers and importers have deemed safe.
 This means that your company is very likely affected by REACH.
+Understanding REACH is important, as it will help you become more knowledgeable about the chemicals you're encountering and can prompt you to learn how to manage chemical hazards.

 What is the process of REACH legislation?